Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

 \subsection{Format Effects in LLM Evaluation}

-A growing body of work documents that evaluation format substantially affects measured LLM performance.
-This literature is the most directly relevant predecessor to our central finding, and the gap it leaves (the absence of format-effect analysis in safety evaluation) is what we address.
-A model's measured safety depends on whether it is evaluated via multiple-choice selection or open-ended generation.
-The capability-evaluation literature has documented format sensitivity for performance benchmarks; we extend it to safety, where the stakes are qualitatively different.
+Capability evaluation has a substantial literature on format sensitivity --- position bias, option-order effects, MC-to-OE accuracy drops --- but the same lens has not been turned on safety benchmarks.

-\paragraph{Selection bias and option-order sensitivity.} Zheng et al.\ \cite{zheng2024selectionbias} showed that LLMs exhibit systematic selection bias toward specific option positions in MC questions, preferring certain answer letters regardless of content.
-Pezeshkpour and Hruschka \cite{pezeshkpour2024ordersensitivity} found that reordering answer options produces performance gaps of 13--75\% across benchmarks, even in few-shot settings.
-Wei et al.\ \cite{wei2024unveilingbias} precisely quantified the joint influence of option order and token identity on selection behaviour across multiple model families.
-These studies establish that MC evaluation is not a neutral measurement instrument: the format itself introduces systematic distortions that are independent of the construct being measured.
+\paragraph{Selection bias and option-order sensitivity.} Zheng et al.~\cite{zheng2024selectionbias} document position bias in MC selection: LLMs systematically prefer certain letter positions over others, independent of content.
+Reordering options produces 13--75\% accuracy swings across benchmarks, even under few-shot conditions~\cite{pezeshkpour2024ordersensitivity}.
+The joint contribution of option ordering and token identity has been quantified across model families~\cite{wei2024unveilingbias}.
+MC evaluation is therefore not construct-neutral: it introduces systematic biases independent of what the benchmark is trying to measure.